Recipient Hemovigilance

 A working group of the AABB Hemovigilance Committee developed four incident codes to assist in the recognition and reporting of instances of under-transfusion due to inventory.
 The codes, described in a recent report in Transfusion, are:

-• No Blood (NB) 01 (Inventory less than usual level due to supplier shortage)
+• No Blood (NB) 01 (Inventory less than usual par level due to supplier unable to meet usual steady demand)

-• NB 02 (Demand for blood product exceeding usual inventory levels)
+• NB 02 (Demand for blood product exceeding usual par inventory level)

 The sub-group is hopeful that adoption of these codes within the global hemovigilance system will help improve recognition and reporting of instances of under-transfusion due to inventory, thus supporting the development of better collection strategies and inventory management techniques, as well as effective policies to advance blood safety and availability.